 You can access customer support of both of these web hosting plans via tickets, chats, and phones.
 And both Bluehost and Siteground respond to your approach almost instantly.
 Their customer support is available 24/7 throughout the year.
 You can expect help with account management, tech support, and sales from the customer support rep.

-While there are no clear winners or losers between these competitors, they both have their field of expertise.
-Bluehost offers great performance for a much cheaper price than Siteground whereas Siteground ensures much powerful security for your website.
+While there are no clear winners or losers between these competitors, they both have their fields of expertise.
+Bluehost offers great performance for a much cheaper price than Siteground whereas Siteground ensures much more powerful security for your website.
 If you are a beginner with not that huge of a budget at your disposal, we suggest that you opt for Bluehost.
 However, if you own a small or mid-sized business that is gaining scale and generating larger traffic, you may consider going for SiteGround.

 I´m here for the long run, take me to SiteGround